komo1iddin/advanced-next-system-offer/components/ui/README.md

 ### AdminPageHeader

 Used for consistent page headers with a title and optional action button.
+Part of the admin/page-layout.tsx component.

 **Props:**
 - `title`: Main page title